 Au Revoir Là-Haut (See You Up There) directed by Albert Dupontel, starring Albert Dupontel, Niels Arestrup, Emilie Dequenne and Nahuel Pérez Biscayart, 2017.

-In the last days of the First World War, Albert Maillard, a modest accountant, understands that Captain Pradelle killed two of his men in order to launch an offensive and be regarded as a hero.
+In the last days of the First World War, Albert Maillard, a modest accountant, understands that Captain Pradelle killed two of his men to launch an offensive and be regarded as a hero.
 In the offensive, Maillard is saved by Péricourt, an eccentric artist from a bourgeois background.
 Péricourt is disfigured while Maillard suffers from PTSD.

 Now bonded by friendship, the two find it difficult to come back to civilian life after the traumatism they suffered.
 They imagine a scam where they sell fictitious memorials to the dead in cities and villages.
-Meanwhile, Pradelle is making a fortune in the repatriation of the corpses of French soldiers, selling empty coffins or coffins with the cadaver of German soldiers inside to grieving families.
+Meanwhile, Pradelle is making a fortune in the repatriation of the corpses of French soldiers, selling empty coffins or coffins with the cadavers of German soldiers inside to grieving families.